Looking for the cheapest flights to Palawan?

 Flights from Manila to Puerto Princesa (PPS)

-Airphil Express has direct flights to Puerto Princesa from Manila.
+PAL Express (operates under Philippine Airlines) has direct flights to Puerto Princesa from Manila but is more expensive.

-Cebu Pacific Air has direct fights from Manila to Puerto Princesa.
-They often have promotional flights and the total cost of this airfare can be as low as $45USD roundtrip.
+Cebu Pacific Air has direct flights from Manila to Puerto Princesa.
+They often have promotional flights and the total cost of this airfare can be as low as $45USD round trip.

 Zest Airways has direct flights to Puerto Princesa from Manila.

-Philippine Airlines has direct flights from Manila to Coron.
+Philippine Airlines (PAL express) have flights from Manila to Coron via Puerto Princesa.

-Cebu Pacific Air has direct fights to Coron from Manila.
+Cebu Pacific Air has direct flights to Coron from Manila.

 Ferry from Manila to Palawan